Planning a Trip To Thailand

 Visa and Entry Requirements

 Your Thailand visa options will depend on your nationality and how long you hope to stay.
-If you are visiting with an Australian, New Zealand, Canadian, USA or UK passport for example, you can enter Thailand visa-free for up to 30 or soon 60 days.
+If you are visiting with an Australian, New Zealand, Canadian, USA or UK passport for example, you can enter Thailand visa-free for up to 60 days.
 You can also renew for a further 30 days at a visa office in Thailand after you arrive.
 Please check the official Thai Government website for current advice.

-An automatic visa exemption for 30 day tourist visas is issued to passengers entering Thailand from 64 countries, including the Australia, New Zealand, the United States, United Kingdom and Singapore.
+An automatic visa exemption for 60 day tourist visas is issued to passengers entering Thailand from 64 countries, including the Australia, New Zealand, the United States, United Kingdom and Singapore.

 It’s essential to check the latest entry requirements, as these can change frequently.
 Ensure your passport is valid for at least six months from your date of entry.

-If you plan to stay longer than 30 days, you may need to apply for a tourist visa before your trip to a Thai embassy or consulate.
+If you plan to stay longer than 60 days, you may need to apply for a tourist visa before your trip to a Thai embassy or consulate.
 Alternatively, you can extend your visa on arrival.
 Visa applications will take at least a week and possibly much longer, so don’t leave it to the last minute.
 It’s also worth checking the list of Thai public holidays as their overseas offices also close on these days.

 Getting Around Thailand